apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 GitHub issues.

 .. seealso::
-   Search for good first issues with labels like in the `link here
+   Search for good first issues `good-first-issue label listing
    <https://github.com/apache/arrow/labels/good-first-issue>`_

 The issues labeled as good first issues should take no more than two days or